 Pacific White-Sided Dolphins: Wild, Rescued, and Captive

 Pacific white-sided dolphins are intelligent, playful, and very social animals.
 They live in large groups and often approach boats.
-They are attractive dolphins that are fascinating to observe in the wild.
-Unfortunately, they are also kept in captivity in aquariums and marine parks.
+They are attractive dolphins that are very interesting to observe in the wild.
+Unfortunately, they are kept in captivity in aquariums and marine parks.
 Sometimes this is necessary because an animal has been injured.
 The rescued animal may no longer be able to survive in the wild, even after it has been treated.
 In my opinion, this is the only justification for keeping a dolphin in captivity.

 This article tells the story of both the wild dolphins and the two rescued Pacific white-sided dolphins at the Vancouver Aquarium in British Columbia.
 Helen and Hana were deemed unreleasable and lived together at the aquarium for ten years.
 In 2015, a sudden and tragic illness claimed the life of Hana, despite some very impressive attempts to keep her alive.
-Helen swam in her tank alone for a while, but she currently has company.
-Chester is a rescued false killer whale who has also been deemed unreleasable.
-He and Helen are now companions.
+Helen lived alone for a while but eventually gained a new companion.
+Chester was a rescued false killer whale who was also deemed unreleasable.
+He and Helen occupied the same tank for two years and seemed to develop a friendship.
+Sadly, Chester died in late 2017, leaving Helen alone again.

 The scientific name of the Pacific white-sided dolphin is Lagenorhynchus obliquidens.
 Like other dolphins, porpoises, and whales, it belongs to the order Cetacea.
 The animals in this order are often referred to as cetaceans.